Nutgrove Vets

 Sarah-Jordan has a Bernese mountain dog/ Alaskan malamute crossbreed named Kovu, and a little bunny rabbit named Cinnamon Bun.

-Hello my name is Megan.
-I am a veterinary nurse assistant.
-I did my animal care and management course in Bray Institute of Further Education.
-I have two dogs and one cat, my Labrador Chelsea and my mixed breed Lucy and my little grey cat Jasper.
-I hope to go on to study veterinary nursing in the near future.
-In my spare time I enjoy playing camogie with Ballinteer St.Johns.
+Megan did her Animal Care and Management course in Bray Institute of Further Education.
+She has two dogs and one cat, a Labrador, Chelsea and a mixed breed, Lucy and a little grey cat, Jasper.
+She hopes to go on to study veterinary nursing in the near future.
+In her spare time she enjoys playing camogie with Ballinteer St.Johns.